 Those with borderline credit should shop around for a lender that offers Streamline refinancing with no credit verification.

 Do you qualify for a low-doc Streamline Refinance?

-Don’t let the coronavirus or any of the aforementioned rules stop you from attempting to get a Streamline Refinance of your government loan.
+Don’t let any of the aforementioned rules stop you from attempting to get a Streamline Refinance of your government loan.